agt94/todoist_task_sorter/README.md

 This is an automated todoist task sorter...
-Feel free to explore the code for your own use.
+Feel free to explore the code for your own use..